0x10c/Challenge-303/README.md

   - 034 - Convert array to ArrayList
   - 035 - Check if first array(int) is equals to second array(int).
 Arrays are the same when they have the same elements.
   - 036 - Find largest element in array(int).
+  - 037 - Get minimum and maximu value from array(int).
   - (...)
   - 055 - Calculate area of rectangle - User can enter a values from keyboard - Create three methods to: getting values, calculate and print result.